acctech/git4jamfpro/README.md

-# git4jamfpro #
+# git4jamfpro

 A tool designed for CI/CD pipelines that uploads the most recently changed scripts and extension attributes in source control to a Jamf Pro server(s).

 This is a rewrite of the great (but very aged) [git2jss](https://github.com/badstreff/git2jss) python library written by [badstreff](https://github.com/badstreff).

-### What are the benefits of git4jamfpro? ###
+### What are the benefits of git4jamfpro?

-* Designed and packaged to be be ran in a CI/CD pipeline.
+- Designed and packaged to be be ran in a CI/CD pipeline.
 We even include sample pipeline config files for CircleCI, Bitbucket, and GitHub to get you up and running quickly.
-* No python dependency; git4jamfpro is written in bash.
+- No python dependency; git4jamfpro is written in bash.
-* Uses modern Bearer Token authentication with Jamf Pro.
+- Uses modern Bearer Token authentication with Jamf Pro.
+Added Client ID and Client Secret Support for Jamf Pro Cloud.
-* Allows you to download all scripts and extension attributes (EAs) in parallel from a Jamf Pro server.
+- Allows you to download all scripts and extension attributes (EAs) in parallel from a Jamf Pro server.
-* You can update (or create) scripts/EAs locally, commit the changes to your repository, and the changed scripts/EAs are pushed to Jamf Pro automatically by your pipeline.
+- You can update (or create) scripts/EAs locally, commit the changes to your repository, and the changed scripts/EAs are pushed to Jamf Pro automatically by your pipeline.
 This ensures that script/EA changes are always tracked in source control.
-* When a script/EA is updated, a backup can be left as an artifact in your CI/CD pipeline.
+- When a script/EA is updated, a backup can be left as an artifact in your CI/CD pipeline.

-### Setting up git4jamfpro ###
+### Setting up git4jamfpro

 1. Fork your own copy of the repository.
 2. Clone the repository locally: